-6. Phone briefings
+6. MORNING BRIEFINGS

-All Pacific Northwest NWS Offices provide daily fire weather phone briefings each morning during fire season.
+All Pacific Northwest NWS Offices provide daily fire weather phone or recorded briefings each morning during fire season.
 Local Fire weather users are encouraged to participate in these briefings.
 The forecaster hosting the briefing will verbally highlight current and forecast fire weather conditions with the help of weather graphics on an internet web page or through a GoToMeeting® webinar.
 Briefing times, conference call telephone numbers and passcodes can be obtained by contacting the local WFO.
 A link to the web briefings can be found on the local fire weather page.

-7. Forecast verification
+7. FORECAST VERIFICATION

-Routine verification is made on Red Flag Warnings and NFDRS forecasts.
+Routine verification is made on red flag warnings and NFDRS forecasts.
 Results of the verification will be published in the Fire Weather Annual Summary.
 Spot forecast turnaround time and other statistics are available from your local NWS office.